Alexey Nechayev: Social activity

 From 2004 to 2007 – Member of the Council for Competitiveness and Entrepreneurship under the Government of the Russian Federation.

 In 2010, after attending the Seliger forum, together with the federal commissioner of the Nashi youth movement Marina Zademidkova, created the "Green movement of Russia "ECA ", becoming the main sponsor of the project.
 The movement announced and implemented a program to plant 10 million trees in wildfire-affected and ecologically disadvantaged regions.

 In 2012, Alexey Nechaev founded the Captains educational program, which opened in 13 regions of the country.
 He then created the Captains Аamily Charitable Foundation.
 With the support of this fund on the basis of the Institute of Management and Socio-Economic Planning of the Plekhanov Russian University of Economics, the business faculty "Captains" was created.
 In 2016, the educational program "Captains" became a laureate of the "Foundation of Growth-2016" award as "The best educational project in the field of entrepreneurship".
 Also "Captains" were recognized as the 7th largest student accelerator in the world.

 In 2019, he joined the ONF, a member of the central headquarters of the organization.

 Supports, like the New People (political party) party created by him, for the legalization of the purchase from conscription into the Armed Forces, as well as for expanding the possibilities of an alternative civilian service.

 Political activity

 In the winter of 2020, Nechayev announced the creation of a new political party – New People.

 In April 2020, the Russian Ministry of Justice officially registered the party.
 On 8 August 2020, at the second congress of the party, Nechaev was elected its chairman.
 Nechayev is a member of the Central Council of the All-Russia People's Front.

+On September 19, 2021, he was elected a deputy of the State Duma of the Federal Assembly of the Russian Federation of the 8th convocation.
+On October 11, 2021, he was elected leader of the New People faction in the State Duma of the Federal Assembly of the Russian Federation of the 8th convocation.

+In 2023, he co-authored a law banning gender transition.

+On March 19, 2025, he was re-elected chairman of the New People party.